-Presently the OpenMP parallelization of ricc2 comprises all functionalities apart from the recently LT-SOS-RI-MP2, and the calculation of expectation values for \hat{S}^2 .
-Note that the memory specified with maxcor is for OpenMP-parallel calculation the maximum amount of memory that will be dynamically allocated by all threads together.
-To use your computational resources efficiently, it is recommended to set this value to about 75% of the physical memory available for your calculations, but to at most 16000 (megabytes).
-(Due to the use of integer4 arithmetics the ricc2 program is presently limited to 16 Gbytes.)
+Presently the OpenMP parallelization of ricc2 comprises all functionalities apart from the $\mathcal{O}(\mathcal{N}^4)$ -scaling LT-SOS-RI functionalities (which are only parallelized with MPI) and expectation values for \hat{S}^2 (not parallelized).
+Note that the memory specified with \$maxcor is for OpenMP-parallel calculation the maximum amount of memory that will be dynamically allocated by all threads together.
+To use your computational resources efficiently, it is recommended to set this value to about 75% of the physical memory available for your calculations.